1o0ko/TypeOpt/README.md

 # typeopt
-Typed version of docopt.
-Used in Machine Learning experiments.
+Typed version of [docopt](https://github.com/docopt/docopt) thanks to metaclasses.
+To be used in Machine Learning experiments.

 ```python
 """